-Learn about the amazing sustainable and ethical brands that we carry at Curate.
-Discover what makes these brands stand out, why we've chosen to partner with them and what they are doing to make a difference in the sustainable and ethical fashion movement.
+Learn about the amazing responsible and ethical brands and designers that we carry at Curate.
+Discover what makes them stand out, why we've chosen to partner with them, and what they are doing to make a difference in the slow fashion movement.

 Alohas shoes are designed in Barcelona and handcrafted in Alicante.
 All of their shoes are produced by trusted artisans in nearby production facilities, so they can visit regularly to ensure that labor conditions and quality standards are in line with their values.
 Overproduction in fashion is one of the world's biggest environmental threats.
 Alohas refuses to make the problem worse.
 Their pre-order system allows them to accurately anticipate demand levels prior to production, so they produce the amount of shoes that they are going to sell.